Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

     <rule>Video node routing for FOLLOW-UP editing: If last_route=Video AND query is about editing/modifying video AND is_video flag is true → Route to Video. is_video flag MUST be true for follow-up editing.</rule>
     <rule>Image ANALYSIS queries ("what's in the image", "analyze this image", "describe this image") → RAG (NOT SimpleLLM, NOT Image node)</rule>
     <rule>Image EDITING queries with explicit action verbs ("edit this image", "make it brighter", "change the color") when images are uploaded AND is_image flag is true → Image node (NOT RAG, NOT SimpleLLM).
 If is_image is false, route to SimpleLLM or RAG.</rule>
-    <rule>RAG handles image analysis only (extracting text, describing content).
+    <rule>RAG handles document and image analysis only (extracting text, describing content, summarizing documents, answering questions about uploaded files).
 Image node handles image editing and generation, but ONLY when query contains explicit action verbs AND is_image flag is true.</rule>
-    <rule>Factual questions → WebSearch ONLY if no pasted text AND no image references</rule>
+    <rule>Factual questions → WebSearch ONLY if no pasted text AND no document references AND no new_uploaded_docs</rule>
     <rule>SimpleLLM handles pasted text content by default</rule>
     <rule>SimpleLLM handles queries about images that don't request generation/editing (prompts, suggestions, descriptions, general questions)</rule>
     <rule>When uncertain: SimpleLLM over WebSearch</rule>